gbouras13/dnaapler/README.md

-  -p, --prefix TEXT        Prefix for output files  [default: dnaapler] -f, --force              Force overwrites the output directory -e, --evalue TEXT        e value for blastx  [default: 1e-10] -a, --autocomplete TEXT  Choose an option to autocomplete reorientation if
+  -p, --prefix TEXT        Prefix for output files  [default: dnaapler] -f, --force              Force overwrites the output directory -e, --evalue TEXT        e value for blastx  [default: 1e-10] --ignore PATH            Text file listing contigs (one per row) that are to
+                           be ignored
+  -a, --autocomplete TEXT  Choose an option to autocomplete reorientation if
                            BLAST based approach fails.
-Must be one of: none, mystery or nearest [default: none] --seed_value INTEGER     Random seed to ensure reproducibility.  [default:
+Must be one of: none, mystery, largest, or nearest [default: none] --seed_value INTEGER     Random seed to ensure reproducibility.  [default:
                            13]
   ```